 |Type of Call||# of Calls|

-Officers attended several half-day sessions of in-service training, held in January and August in addition to completing on-line training and various roll call training sessions.
-Training topics in 2013 included:
+Officers attended several half-day sessions of in-service training, held in January and August as well as various other sessions throughout the year.
+In addition, officers completed on-line training and various roll call training sessions.
+Training topics in 2014 included:

 Use of Force Policy Review

 Conflict Resolution Training

 Association of Public Safety Communications/APCO- Public Safety Dispatch

 Personal Injury/ Accidents